-But in fact, there are several trekking routes which aren’t even affected by the climate and can be done any time of the year.
+But in fact, there are several trekking routes that aren’t even affected by the climate and can be done at any time of the year.
 The Mugu, Rara, Dolpo, Mustang, Nar Phu, and Manang are included in the travel destination for the monsoon season.
 Some of them are:

 1. Annapurna Panorama Trek/Annapurna Circuit Trek

 Trek to the upper section of Annapurna Circuit trek is a popular off-season trekking tour in Nepal.
 The panorama of Annapurna (through Poon Hill) is the main highlight of this trek.
 This will take 6-10 days of your journey.
 It is also a great time to include Tilicho lake as a side trip.